nomic-ai/ts-nomic/README.md

 ### Through your hosting environment

 If running in an environment like Vercel or Heroku, you can set the environment variable through the hosting environment.

+# Design

+This library is designed to be used in a browser or in Node.js.
+It is written in TypeScript and compiled to JavaScript.

+Since the precise mechanism for calls differs in the browser as opposed to node, all calls are handler by an `AtlasUser` interface.